 Hosted by Photographer MOJA and BRONCOLOR

-MOJA invites Sails CHONG, one of the world’s top photographers and Hasselblad and Broncolor Ambassador, to give his first workshop in Europe.
+MOJA invites Sails CHONG, one of the world’s top photographers and Hasselblad and Broncolor Ambassador, to give his first photography workshop in Europe.

-You will learn how to see and shape light, direct model to create powerful and emotionally engaging photos, and bring the images to life through post-production.
+In this photography workshop, you will learn how to see and shape light, direct model to create powerful and emotionally engaging photos, and bring the images to life through post-production.
 Sails will answer the most frequently asked questions about equipment, photoshoot production and work process.

 Join us and take your portrait photography to the next level!